-Want to connect with others working to implement national action plans?
+Want to connect with others working on national action plans?

-The AMR-NAP discussion forum is a free and open online resource run by the WHO AMR Secretariat for those developing and implementing national action plans on antibiotic resistance.
+The WHO AMR community exchange platform is a free and open online resource run by the WHO AMR Secretariat with the goal of sharing knowledge and fostering collaboration among those developing and implementing national action plans on antibiotic resistance.
 Join here.

 Inspirational examples: More about how different countries and regions have worked to develop and implement plans.

 The other focus areas of the Toolbox, in particular RATIONAL USE, PREVENT INFECTION, RAISE AWARENESS and MEASURE are aimed at supporting interventions taking place in the community, in hospitals and in the farming of animals.